GLOBAL MARKETS-Shares gain after Bernanke comments, euro lower

 Garcia-Amaya, global market strategist at J.P.
 Morgan Funds in

-New York, adding that the rise in interest rates could be enough
+New York, adding the rise in interest rates could be enough to

 The MSCI International ACWI Price Index rose